philzook58/philzook58.github.io/_posts/2024-07-15-linear_grobner_egraph.md

 maybe there is a way to bootstrap off of the sympy simplify rules like I could off of z3's.
 I'm not actually sure I have to opaquify to sympy in the from of the `ei`.
 Maybe sympy is happy doing groebner bases over compound terms?
 Then I could take the GRS strategy.
 This is the analog of what I did for z3 here <https://www.philipzucker.com/ext_z3_egraph/>
 I have noticed in the past it is quite hard to stop sympy from doing simplification when you construct terms. `evaluate=False` didn't seem like a panacea

 Another interesting thing sympy can do for us is factor polynomials.
 Could throw that in the mix.
+We could increase our searchable term set to include factors

 ```python
 # yeah, seems like I didn't need the node table.
 I could just use sympy terms.